derekTurner/Javascript-Games_Fund-23/Block_3/section_1g/vite.md

 If you edit code you can reload by `CTRL + C` and `npm run dev`:

 If you build a site using ` npm run build` you may notice javascript transpiled copies of typescript files appearing in the src folder.
 If you edit the typescript code and then `npm run dev` the server will serve the old javascript files and not your edited typescript files.
-If you `CTRL + C` and then **delete** any javascript files, the development server will serve from the Typoescript files and you will see your new changes.
+If you `CTRL + C` and then **delete** any javascript files, the development server will serve from the Typescript files and you will see your new changes.
 In effect, you should not build until you are pretty well finished with the code development.

 ### Adding small example folders